thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 multiplied by the bead number density,

 .. math:: BSC(f) = \sum_{i=1}^N BS_s (f, D_i) \rho_n(D_i)
-high freq paper.

-d amplitude attenuation coefficient is given by
+The amplitude attenuation coefficient of the thin layer covering the phantom is assumed to take the form

 .. math:: \alpha (f) = \alpha_0 \; f^{n}